-When you build trust, you can influence people to voluntarily join with you to make good things happen
+Leadership influences people to voluntarily join with us to make good things happen

 Effective leadership isn’t simply about people feeling good or being satisfied with their job.
 It’s all about results, the actions you influence your people to take.
 If there’s no action, there’s no leadership going on.